CRISES IN THE CAPITALIST SYSTEM

 To reduce reliance on imports from Europe, colonial governments encouraged local production of goods in Africa.

-Consumer goods such as cigarettes, beverages, butter, chocolate, and processed meats began to be produced locally.
+Consumer goods such as cigarettes, beverages, butter, chocolate and processed meats began to be produced locally.

 This marked the beginning of import substitution industries in Africa.

-7. Support from the United Nations Organization (UNO).
+7. Support from United Nations Organization (UNO).

-The United Nations was formed on 24th October 1945, two months after the war.
+United Nations was formed on 24th October 1945, two months after the war.

 Many newly independent African states later joined the UN to gain global recognition and support.